linshow/ImageList/README.md

-# Vue
+# Vue.js
-Use Vue build the image web to show imgur picture
+Use Vue.js build the image web to show imgur picture